maheshareddy/GitHub_Profile_Search/README.md

 # GitHub_Profile_Search
 ======================================================================================
 1 .
-This is a Sample project used to serach the Details of Gitub Users.
+This is a Sample project used to serach the Details of Gitub Users, on searching , You will get
+    ●Username.
+    ●Name.
+    ●Email.
+    ●URL to profile.
+    ●Number of public repos and gists.
+    ●Location.

 2 .
 This repositary designed by Basic frontend technologies like HTML5, Css3 and JavaScript framework.